Blog

 Purchasing a home is a major life decision and a serious investment.
-One of the first choices to make is whether buying new construction or an existing home is the best option.
-This article will compare the process of buying new construction vs. an existing home.
-Continue reading to learn about the cost of building a house vs. buying or renovating an existing home, and whether it is better to buy a home or build one with Keystone Custom Homes.
+One of the first choices to make in the home-buying process is whether buying new construction or an existing home is the best option for you.
+Continue reading to learn about the cost associated with either option, and whether it is better to buy a home or build one with Keystone Custom Homes.

 When comparing the cost of building a house vs. buying an existing home, consider all variables associated with the final price.
 On average, buying an existing home is cheaper than building a new home at the time of purchase, but the cost at signing doesn’t account for the ability to customize – an unquantifiable value – and the long-term financial impact of new construction vs. older homes.